 It accomplishes these goals the prison system establishment.
 Unfortunately, the modern U.S. prison system remains severely flawed in its disciplinary administration.
 In what appears a sad reality, many criminals receive better treatment than the homeless and most other impoverished Americans.
-Frankly, our prison system seems more like a privileged playground than place of punishment.
+Frankly, our prison system seems more like a privileged playground than a place of punishment.
 The government sequesters superfluous amounts of money in taxes to subsidize inmates, providing prisoners with facilities such as a full-length basketball court and gym packed abundantly with weight equipment.

 Worse, our prison system in its objective deliberately seeks to ameliorate conditions for prisoners.
 Accommodating and appeasing their interests, our prison system presents a serious problem.
 Prisoners deserve no such comfort.
-Rather, these facilities, which reward prisoners for their offenses, only psychologically reinforce criminal behavior and thereby instigate recurring recidivism.
+Rather, these facilities, which reward prisoners for their offenses, only psychologically reinforce criminal behavior and thereby instigate recidivism.

 Moreover, the overwhelmingly crowded population bombarding many state prisons exacerbates exorbitant facility expenditures.
-These excessive expenses impose severe strain on the U.S. economy.
+These excessive expenses impose a severe strain on the U.S. economy.
 Nevertheless, solutions exist.
-First the government needs to abandon its funding of correctional facilities.
+First, the government needs to abandon its funding of correctional facilities.
 These programs wastefully appropriate unreasonably high amounts of money to undeserving criminals who only repeat crimes.
 Secondly, to economize money and space, prisons might consider implementing a prisoner classification system that separates prisoners based on criminal severity.

-Hence, classifying prisoners corresponding to level of threat seems an invaluable approach.
+Hence, classifying prisoners corresponding to the level of threat seems an invaluable approach.
 Innocuous individuals such as drug addicts and others who pose minimum threat belong in either jail or rehabilitation centers whereas capital punishment might serve as appropriate punishment for the most dangerous convicts.
 Deportation appears the only answer for illegal alien prisoners who deserve no place in America.
 Therefore, the American prison system necessitates extensive reform as referenced by unnecessary correctional facilities and overcrowding, which collectively not only cause outrageous facility expenses but encourage additional crime.
 In contemporary American society, many prisoners experience undeserved special treatment.

 Rather than receive impartial punishment as the conventional criminal justice system advocates, they actually live a privileged lifestyle due to correctional facilities which reward them for their actions.
 In prison, recreation encompasses various program activities.
 For example, ranging from passive activities to sports, recreation may include, “television/movies, board games, card games, billiards, bingo, hobbies such as ceramics, photography, music, art, basketball, volleyball, and/or strength training exercise like weight lifting,” (Correctional Recreation: An Overview, 1).